NVIDIA/OptiX_Apps/README.md

   * To switch all example projects to the DevIL 1.7.8 version, replace `find_package(DevIL_1_8_0 REQUIRED)` in all CMakeLists.txt files against `find_package(DevIL_1_7_8 REQUIRED)`

 Generate the solution:
-* If you didn't install the OptiX SDK 7.x into it's default directory, set the resp. environment variable `OPTIX7_PATH`, `OPTIX71_PATH`, `OPTIX72_PATH` to your local installation folder (or adjust the `FindOptiX7*.cmake` scripts).
+* If you didn't install the OptiX SDK 7.x into its default directory, set the resp. environment variable `OPTIX70_PATH`, `OPTIX71_PATH`, `OPTIX72_PATH`, `OPTIX73_PATH` or `OPTIX74_PATH` to your local installation folder (or adjust the `FindOptiX7*.cmake` scripts).
 * From the Start menu Open CMake (cmake-gui).
 * Select the `optix_apps` folder in the *Where is the source code* field.
 * Select a new build folder inside the *Where to build the binaries*.
 * Click *Configure*.
 (On the very first run that will prompt to create the build folder.
 Click OK.)
 * Select the Visual Studio version which matches the one you used to build the 3rdparty libraries.
 You must select the "x64" version!
 (Note that newer CMake GUI versions have that in a separate listbox named "Optional platform for generator".)
 * Click *Finish*.
-(That will list all examples' PROJECT_NAME` and the resp. include directories and libraries used inside the CMake GUI output window the first time a `find_package()` is called.
+(That will list all examples' `PROJECT_NAME` and the resp. include directories and libraries used inside the CMake GUI output window the first time a `find_package()` is called.
 Control that this found all the libraries in the 3rdparty folder and the desired OptiX 7.x include directory.
 If multiple OptiX SDK 7.x are installed, the highest minor version is used.)
 * Click *Generate*.

 Building the examples: